Who has created all these fractal pictures?

 Where do I must go to learn how to make fractal pictures?

-Just go home (if you’re not there already), connect to the Internet (if you’re reading this, you must be online already too), do a search for “fractal generators” or visit a downloading site, and pick up any proggy you find attractive.
+See the second Q&A above, and then just go home (if you’re not there already), connect to the Internet (if you’re reading this, you must be online already too), search for “fractal generators” or visit a downloading site, and pick up any program you find attractive or intuitive.
 Start playing with it, and see what happens.
-Then keep playing with the menu options and such.
-You’ll see it’s something easy to pick up.
-If you really want to understand what’s going on, then learn something about the math behind the images.
+Then keep experimenting with the menu options and such; you’ll find it’s easy to pick up.
+If you really want to understand what’s going on, try learning about the math behind the images, even if it’s the basic terms and concepts.
+That can make a difference too.

 And what do I need?

-A computer, a tablet or even a smartphone will do; then get a fractal generator.
-Patience, time, and more patience and time will also be nice.
-Extra artistic abilities, creativity and a special love for abstract representations should be of help too.
+Certainly, a computer or a tablet; today, even a smartphone will do.
+Then get yourself a fractal generator.
+On a personal level, patience, time, and more patience and time will come in handy.
+Extra artistic abilities, creativity and a special love for abstract representations will help too.
+Avoid the “Random” buttons if temptation allows.

-Can I use your fractals in my site/program?
+Can I use your fractals in/for [add your intention here]?

-There were several web sites using some of my images for decorative or display purposes; I don’t know if they still exist.
-Once there was even an online drawing tool named after one of my pictures (Phoebia from Vovoid Software & Multimedia), but I think it no longer exists, or changed its name or simply not available anymore.
+Several web sites have used some of my pictures for decorative or display purposes, so maybe that’s why you may have seen a few of them somewhere else before.
+At one point, there was even an online drawing tool named after one of my pictures (Phoebia —no mispelling, that was it— from Vovoid Software & Multimedia), but I think it doesn’t exist anymore or was transformed into a different product some time ago.

 I have a wallpaper site.
 Can I add your fractals to the collection?